 ZuBlu talked with the founder of Galapagos Shark Diving, Jenny Waack, about her eco-tourism organisation.
 They combine tourism and citizen science so their guests can explore AND restore the Galapagos Islands, one of the world's most protected marine parks.

-Briefly describe your organisation and your role:
+Briefly describe your organization and your role:

 Galapagos Shark Diving offers dive trips to the Galapagos Islands and other top destinations in combination with support for marine conservation.
 We believe every diver can contribute to marine conservation and research – no science background needed!
 Shark scientists from the Galapagos Whale Shark Project accompany each trip and share their extensive knowledge.